Skip to main content

 The override takes effect shortly after saving and applies to all future cost and profit calculations for that variant.

 In the Fallback costs tab, you can configure a default gross margin percentage.
-Converge uses this to estimate costs for any product variant without specific cost data.
+Converge uses this to estimate COGS for any product variant without a specific cost mapping.
+Always set this field.
 Gross margin is the percentage of a product’s selling price that’s profit after subtracting the cost of goods.
 For example, a product selling for $100 with a gross margin of 60% has:

 • $60 in gross profit